-Pursuant to the terms of a contract to charter a public school academy between the corporation and the Ferris State University Board of Trustees (the "University Board"), the method of selection, length of term, number of members, qualification of members, the procedure for removal of members, and other matters pertaining to the Board of Directors of the corporation have been established by a resolution of the University Board as required by the Code.
-The University Board may, from time to time, amend the resolution changing the method of selection, length of term, number of members, qualification of members, qualification of members, the procedure for removal of members and other matters pertaining to the Board of Directors of the corporation.
+Pursuant to the terms of a contract to charge a public school academy between the corporation and the Ferris State University Board of Prustees (the "University Board"), the method of selection, length of term, number of members, qualification of members, the procedure for removal of members, and other matters perturning to the Board of Directors of the corporation have been established by a resolution of the University Board as required by the Code.
+The University Board may, from time to time, amend the resolution changing the method of selection, length of term, number of members, qualification of members, the procedure for removal of members and other matters pertaining to the Board of Directors of the corporation.